Tafl games: Tawlbwrdd

 This variant (pronounced [ˈtau̯lbʊrð]) was played in Wales.
 It is described as being played with 8 pieces on the king's side and 16 on the attacker's side.
 The rules were taken from an incomplete account of the game by Robert ap Ifan, with a drawing in a manuscript dated 1587, and the gaps were filled in by using Tablut rules.
 His version was played on an 11×11 board with 12 pieces on the king's side and 24 pieces on the opponent's side.
 His passage states:

 The above tawlbwrdd should be played with a king in the centre and twelve men in the places next to him, and twenty-four men seek to capture him.
 These are placed, six in the centre of each side of the board and in the six central positions.
 And two move the men in the game, and if one [piece] belonging to the king comes between the attackers, he is dead and is thrown out of the game, and the same if one of the attackers comes between two of the king's men in the same manner.
 And if the king himself comes between two of the attackers, and if you say 'Watch your king' before he moves to that space, and he is unable to escape, you capture him.
-If the other says 'I am your liegeman' and goes between two, there is no harm.
+If the other says 'gwrheill'[?] and goes between two, there is no harm.
 If the king can go along the [illegible] line, that side wins the game.